HassanAthmani/HassanAthmani/README.md

 I'm a Python Backend Developer
 ------------------------------

-I've been coding for some years and finally started developing robust backend system for the past two years.
+I've been coding for some years and finally started developing robust backend system for the past three years.

 * 🌍  I'm based in Nairobi, Kenya
 * 🚀  I'm currently working on [Lipana Technologies](http://lipana.co.ke)